lucasstarepravo/Torch_LS_Surr/README.md

 Python: Version 3.9 or later (tested with Python 3.12)
 PyTorch: Version 2.2.1 (see requirements.txt for the complete list of dependencies)

-## Customization

-This project is designed to be flexible:

-Use the run_model function in main.py to adjust high-level training settings.
-For more advanced modifications, edit the specific low-level parameters in the models folder.